 “For the Lamb which is in the middle of the throne shall feed them, and shall lead them to living fountains of waters: and God shall wipe away all tears from their eyes” (Revelation 7:17).

 From these verses, it is easy to see that perfecting a group of overcomers is the work that the Lord Jesus has come again to perform.
-So, if we want to become one of those overcomers, we need to accept theof the Lord, follow the footsteps of God and experience the work of judgment and chastisement by His word, for God will personally speak His utterances to perform the work of purifying and saving us.
+So, if we want to become one of those overcomers, we need to accept theof the Lord, follow the footsteps of God and experience the work of judgment and chastisement by His word, for God has personally spoken His utterances to perform the work of purifying and saving us.
 If we can be the wise virgins who listen to God’s voice, we’ll then be able to attend the wedding feast of the Lamb and obtain truth and life from Him.
 In the end, because we will have experienced God’s work of the last days, we will not only have true knowledge of God, but our corrupt dispositions will also be cleansed to different degrees.
 Only then will we be, in the true sense, a group of overcomers who have passed through great tribulation.

 You might also like: